StewartNash/signals/README.md

 # signal_processor

 This is a signal processing library.
-It contains signal processing algorithms
+It contains signal processing algorithms.

 ## Unit testing